LaunchCode-Education-Archived/csharp-web-development/src/chapters/aspdotnet-controllers-and-routes/studio.rst

 Creating Controllers
 --------------------

-In your project, add a class called ``SkillsController`` inside of the ``Controllers`` folder.
+In your project, add a controller class called ``SkillsController`` inside the ``Controllers`` folder.
 Inside ``SkillsController``, you will add several methods to accomplish the following:

 #.
-At ``localhost:5001``, add text that states the three possible programming languages someone could be working on.
+At ``localhost:5001/skills``, add text that states the three possible programming languages someone could be working on.
    You need to have an ``h1`` with the title "Skills Tracker", an ``h2``, and an ``ol`` containing three programming languages of your choosing.
 #.
-At ``localhost:5001/form``, add a form that lets the user enter their name and choose their favorite, second favorite, and
+At ``localhost:5001/skills/form``, add a form that lets the user enter a date and choose their learning progress in each of
-   third favorite programming languages on your list.
-Use ``select`` elements for each of the rankings.
-Just as we did in the exercises, we will use a ``GET`` request.
+   the programming skills listed at ``/skills``.

+   .. admonition:: Tip

+      Use the `date input type <https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/date>`__.
+Note that the value is a ``string`` type.

+      For each of the skills, use ``select`` elements for selecting a description of progress.

 #.
-Also at ``localhost:5001/form``, use ``[HttpPost]`` and request parameters to update the HTML with an ``h1`` stating the
+Also at ``localhost:5001/skills/form``, use ``[HttpPost]`` and request parameters to update the HTML with an ``h1`` stating the
-   user's name and an ``ol`` showing the three programming languages in the order they chose.
+   submitted date and a list showing the user's learning progress in the three programming languages they chose.

 End Result
 ----------

-At the end of the studio, when you navigate to ``localhost:5001``, you should see the following:
+At the end of the studio, when you navigate to ``localhost:5001/skills``, you should see the following:

 .. figure:: figures/studio-home-page.png
    :alt: Image showing functioning home page.

    Skill Tracker app home page.

-When you navigate to ``localhost:5001/form``, you should see a blank form that looks something like:
+When you navigate to ``localhost:5001/skills/form``, you should see a blank form that looks something like:

 .. figure:: figures/blank-studio-form.png
    :alt: Image showing the blank form.